-Leadership Week is one of the most important and valuable weeks on the St Paul’s calendar – and this year was no exception.
+Leadership Week is one of the most valuable weeks on the St Paul’s calendar – and this year was no exception.

-In the week leading up to Welcome Week, our student leaders and residential staff came together for a week of leadership development, training, and planning – beginning with a two-day offsite retreat for the elected leaders from both our undergraduate and postgraduate communities.
+In the week leading up to Welcome Week, our student leaders and residential staff came together for leadership development, training, and planning – beginning with a three-day offsite retreat for members of the Middle Common Room (MCR), Students’ Club Committee and Junior Deans.

 Annual offsite leadership retreat

-This year’s retreat was held in the Southern Highlands – a peaceful setting .
-The retreat offer something unique and valuable: time to step back, connect as a wider leadership cohort, and reflect on what kind of year they wanted to build together.
+This year’s retreat was held in the Southern Highlands – a peaceful setting before the busyness of the year set in.
+The retreat offered something unique: time to properly step back, connect as a wider leadership cohort, and reflect on what kind of year they wanted to build together.

 Leadership development continues back at College

-On day three, the elected leaders returned to College where they were joined by their Peer Support and Welcome Week leader peers.
-Alongside planning for the week ahead, the week continued at College with a packed schedule of sessions from College staff and specialist external providers: mental health with Nicole Evans from ConnectMe, alcohol and other drugs with the Matilda Centre, living in community, academic life, social media, and more.
+On day three, staff and student leaders returned to College where they were joined by their Peer Support and Welcome Week leader peers.
+Alongside planning for the week ahead, the week continued at College with a packed schedule of sessions from College staff and specialist external providers on topics including mental health, ethical decision making, leadership as influence and more.

-Together, these sessions provided our leaders a strong foundation – for their own wellbeing, and for the students they’d soon be welcoming through our gates and supporting throughout the year ahead.
+Together, these sessions laid a strong foundation for our leaders — supporting their own wellbeing and preparing them to welcome and guide the students who would soon arrive through our gates in the week and year to come.